Aging & Health A to Z

 Substance and Medication Abuse

-Among the effective treatments that are part of a team approach are the following:
+The following are among the effective treatments that are part of a team approach:

 - Talk therapy (psychotherapy) with a trained supportive counselor